adj59-dev/adj59-dev.github.io/_posts/reading-hamermesh.md

 **Page 27**

 Continue the table to $n=5,6,7$.
 For $n=5$, give the cycle structure corresponding to each partition.
+Find the number of permutations in each class of $S_5$.

 <details style="margin-bottom: 20px;" markdown="1">
 <summary>Solution</summary>